brevis-network/prover-network-ops/docs/run_prover_node.md

     cd pico-proving-service/docker/cpu
     ```

 6. Copy `.env.example` to `.env`.
-Keep default value in the file unless you konw what you are doing.
+Keep default value in the file unless you know what you are doing.

     ```
     cp .env.example .env